JustJuulia/Python_Projects/README.md

 ✔️ Random Fact Generator: A program that generates random facts from various domains, such as science, history, or sports.

+✔️ Currency Converter: A program that fetches current exchange rates and enables conversion between different currencies.

 Text Analyzer: A tool for analyzing text, counting words, characters, lines, generating statistics, and charts.

-Currency Converter: A program that fetches current exchange rates and enables conversion between different currencies.

 Project Management Application: A tool for creating and managing projects, tasks, deadlines, and team members.